canonical/postgresql-k8s-operator/docs/how-to/deploy/air-gapped.md

 ### 1. Export charms and resources
 Exporting K8s Charms and OCI Resources are currently independent processes.
 The `store-admin` tool is designed to simplify the process.

-Future improvements are planned to the `store-admin` tool so that it could potentially export all necessary OCI resource(s) from the official CharmHub store.
+Future improvements are planned to the `store-admin` tool so that it could potentially export all necessary OCI resource(s) from the official Charmhub store.
 Other planned improvements include supporting the export of specific charm and resource revisions ([PF-5369](https://warthogs.atlassian.net/browse/PF-5369), [PF-5185](https://warthogs.atlassian.net/browse/PF-5185)).

 #### Charms
  The necessary charm(s) can be exported as bundle or independently (charm-by-charm).
 See the Snap Proxy documentation: